 Suggested Reading: The Best 10 Safest States In The USA

-The alleged shooter in the Oxford Michigan school shooting
+7. The Alleged Shooter in the Oxford Michigan School Shooting

 Ethan Crumbley, a 15-year-old, was living a normal life, at least publicly before his parents were reportedly called to a guidance counselor’s office for their son’s odd behavior.
 They seemed to have no clue about it and didn’t act a few hours before the shooting when the school counselors reportedly presented his violent drawings and asked them to seek counseling.